localizely/intl_utils/README.md

 Add one ARB file for each locale you need to support in your Flutter app.
 Add them to `lib/l10n` folder inside your project, and name them in a following way: `intl_<LOCALE_ISO_CODE>.arb`.
 For example: `intl_en.arb` or `intl_en_GB.arb`.
-You can also change the ARB folder from `lib/l10n` to a custom directory by adding the `arb_path` line in your `pubspec.yaml` file.
+You can also change the ARB folder from `lib/l10n` to a custom directory by adding the `arb_dir` line in your `pubspec.yaml` file.

 If you wonder how to format key-values content inside ARB files, [here](https://github.com/google/app-resource-bundle/wiki/ApplicationResourceBundleSpecification) is detailed explanation.